-- Stage one lasts about 10 minutes.
-Our muscles start to relax, we are half awake and half asleep and can easily be woken up.
+- Stage one - during this first stage of NREM sleep, our muscles start to relax, we are half awake and half asleep and can easily be woken up.

-- Stage two lasts about 20 minutes.
-Our heart rate and breathing slows down and seizures can be more likely to happen for some people with epilepsy as we go from this stage to stage three, deep sleep.
+- Stage two - during this second stage, our heart rate and breathing slow down and seizures can be more likely to happen for some people with epilepsy as we go from this stage to stage three, deep sleep.

 - Stage three is deep sleep (sometimes called slow-wave sleep).
 Our breathing and heart rate slows and our brain begins to produce ‘delta waves’, a type of brainwave associated with deep sleep.
 Delta waves increase as sleep gets deeper and it is difficult to be woken.
 If we are woken during this stage we will often be confused.
 Sleep walking and night terrors are more likely to happen during deep sleep than during light sleep.

 Scientists believe that NREM sleep is important for strengthening connections between our brain cells and stabilising long-term memories.
 Deep sleep also helps the brain to recover from the day's events so that it can function well the next day.